YiyangZhang0201/starter-hugo-academic/content/home/projects.md

     tag: Financial Engineering
   - name: Statistical Analysis
     tag: Statistical Analysis
-  - name: Other
+  - name: Finance or Economy
-    tag: Demo
+    tag: Finance or Economy

 design:
   # Choose how many columns the section has.
 Valid values: '1' or '2'.